wodby/docs/infrastructure/containers/phpmyadmin.md

 ## Access

-This container doesn't expose public ports.
-If you want to access the container itself please refer [to this article](access.md) (access with no SSH).
+This container doesn't provide SSH access, if you want to access the container please refer [to this article](access.md) (with no SSH).

 The URL of the phpmyadmin can be found on `[Instance] > Bundle > PhpMyAdmin` page.